-Become a Better Manager
+Become a Better Manager.

-and Have a More Successful Career.
+Have a Successful Career.

 Manager Tools is the world's most awarded business podcast.

 It's here - The Effective Manager .
 Our effective manager guidance in book form.

 “I was very fortunate to come across Manager Tools over 10 yrs. ago and I've continued to listen ever since.
 I've also attended the in-person training and have purchased multiple products...each has delivered value far in excess of its price.
 It's rare to find such specific, actionable, and effective guidance...and I usually find opportunities to apply this guidance within days!”
 Graham Cochrane, Senior IT Manager, TD Bank Group